scala/scala3/docs/docs/reference/union-types.md

 The type of `res2` is `Object & Product`, which is a supertype of `UserName` and `Product`, but not the least supertype `Password |
 UserName`.
-If we want the least supertype, we have to give it explicitely, as is done for the type of `either`.
+If we want the least supertype, we have to give it explicitly, as is done for the type of `either`.
 More precisely, the typechecker will _widen_ a union type to a non-union type when inferring the type of `val` or `var`, or the result type of a `def`, or the argument to pass for a type parameter.
 The widened type of `A